Maysa-B/trivia-react-redux/README.md

 6. At the end, there is a ranking, with all results ranked from the best to the worst.
 7. The group developed tests to cover 100% of the application.

+## Deploy

+If you are interested in seeing the final result you can access it by this [link](https://trivia-react-redux-maysa-b.vercel.app/).

 ----------

 If you see something that can be improved, don't hesitate to get in touch with me!
 All feedback is very welcome.:sparkles: